 If you are injured during the course of your employment, you should immediately notify your supervisor and your employer of your injury.
 Explain to your employer how and when you were injured.

-You should filed a Form C-3, which is the Employee’s Claim for Compensation."
-That form can be found here.
+Then file a Form C-3, which is the Employee’s Claim for Compensation.
 A Form C-3 is important because it allows for the employee to document how the injury occurred without relying on their employer.

-Additionally, workers compensation protects a worker when they can return to work but their injury prevents them from earning the same wages they once were.
-In this instance, workers compensation will grant the worker up to two-thirds of the difference between the two wages.
+Additionally, workers’ compensation protects an employee when they are able to return to work but their injury prevents them from earning the same wages as before.
+In this instance, workers’ compensation will grant the worker up to two-thirds of the difference between the two wages.